Things to do on a two-day break in Southport

 - 2 hours

-Begin your first day at the Victorian Botanic Gardens, a calm pocket just north of the town centre.
+Begin your first day in Southport at the Victorian Botanic Gardens, a calm pocket just north of the town centre.
 Follow the paths around the lake as you admire colourful flowerbeds and an ornate glasshouse dating back to 1874.
 A visit to the Victorian Fernery, aviary, and gift shop are also a must.
 With fresh air and floral scents in your nostrils, this wholesome morning will leave you relaxed and ready for the day ahead.

 Wander Wesley Street